ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 but I wouldn't expect any GCs to be happening once the loop starts.
 Hearing a simple audio cue makes it easy to tell _when_ the GCs are happening in your program's life-cycle.

-GHC is actually _extremely_ fast when it comes to allocating and collecting short-lived memory, but for tight loops in an interpreter we really don't have any excuse to be allocating at all.
+GHC is _extremely_ fast when it comes to allocating and collecting short-lived memory, but for tight loops in an interpreter we really don't have any excuse to be allocating at all.

 Now that we know we're allocating more than we should, we can combine this info with the useful `+RTS -sstderr` flag which will print out runtime stats